-Scholarship winners are welcome to bring family members along to Florida with the understanding that attendees are expected to participate in all conference activities.
+Scholarship winners are welcome to bring family members along to San Antonio with the understanding that attendees are expected to participate in all conference activities.
 Additional costs incurred will be the responsibility of the attendee.
 Unfortunately, family members cannot attend any conference activities.

 Sure.
 Attendees who wish to extend their stays may do so and cover the additional costs out of pocket.

 What should I do if I have questions about my application?

 Call or e-mail Karen Berard-Reed at NFPA.
 She can be reached at +1 617 984-7286 or firstname.lastname@example.org.